Milton Hatoum: Early years

 Hatoum's father was an immigrant from Lebanon who met a Brazilian of Lebanese origin.
 During his childhood, Milton lived with the culture, religion and language of Arabs and African Jews.
 At age 15 he moved to Brasília and finished secondary school in the Brazilian capital.

 After that, Hatoum moved to São Paulo.
 Three years later, he studied Architecture and Urbanism at the University of São Paulo (USP).
 In 1980 he traveled to Spain on a scholarship from Instituto Iberoamericano de Cooperación.
 He lived in Madrid and Barcelona.
 After that, he took postgraduate courses at the University of Paris III.

 Career

 After concluding his studies, Hatoum returned to Manaus, where he taught French language and literature at the Universidade Federal do Amazonas.
 Relato de um Certo Oriente was published when he was 37.

 He became a Doctor in Literary Theory at USP in 1998.
 Feeling unsatisfied with the politics in Manaus, he decided to live in São Paulo.
 Eleven years after publishing his first novel, Milton wrote Dois Irmãos.
 Between the publishing of the first and second books, he published several short stories in newspapers and magazines in Brazil and abroad.

+On 14 August 2025, he was elected to occupy the Chair number 6 at the Brazilian Academy of Letters, in succession to Cícero Sandroni.